 When we use your sensitive personal information (for example information about your health or criminal convictions), we must be able to rely on an additional legal basis.
 The additional legal bases that we may rely on in such instances are:

-You need to have given your explicit consent to the processing of your sensitive personal information for one or more specified purposes.
-We will request this consent from you when we request the sensitive personal information
+You need to have given your explicit consent to the processing of your special category personal information for one or more specified purposes.
+We will request this consent from you when we request the special category personal information.

 Any payment transactions will be encrypted.
 Where we have given you (or where you have chosen) a password which enables you to access certain parts of our site, you are responsible for keeping this password confidential.
 We ask you not to share your password with anyone.